 The child's case manager makes recommendations to a juvenile court judge about returning a child to family or to foster care.
 The goal is to assist families in making lifestyle changes that will allow the safe return of their children.
 Even after going home, some children stay in contact with their caregivers for months or years.

-Boys from preschool to age twelve are sheltered in the Holy Innocents Center.
-This active group attends a Head Start preschool program or public elementary school.
-After-school tutoring, trips to parks, zoos, libraries and other local destinations nurture their curious minds.
+Boys up to the age of fourteen are sheltered in the Holy Innocents Center.
+After-school tutoring, trips to parks, zoos, libraries and other local destinations nurture their minds.

 Years ago, a group of grade school girls gave themselves the name "Sunbeams."
 The girls went home to their families; the name stayed.
 Today's Sunbeams attend public elementary school and stay busy with after-school tutoring, field trips and a myriad of structured and individual activities.